 Apply to be a counselor at Shaver’s Creek Outdoor School

-Outdoor School has both a fall and a spring season.
-The spring season lasts typically six to seven weeks beginning in early April and ending in mid-May.
-The fall season is typically six weeks beginning, in late September and running through October.
-ODS is held at Camp Blue Diamond, in Petersburg, Pennsylvania (about 20 miles south of State College)**.
+Outdoor School (ODS) has both a fall and a spring season.
+Spring is typically six to seven weeks beginning in early April and ending in mid-May.
+The fall season is typically six weeks beginning in late September and running through October.
+A week of ODS usually runs from Monday through Friday, and is held at Camp Blue Diamond in Petersburg, Pennsylvania (about 20 miles south of State College).